In Desert and Wilderness: Plot

-The tribes-people, seeing Staś riding upon an elephant, honor him and Nel as a Good Mzibu (a good spirit/goddess).
-The group stays in the village a short time, for Kali is by birthright the prince of the Wa-Hima tribe and therefore well-known.
-Staś is further venerated by the villagers when he kills the wobo (a black leopard) that was plaguing the village.
+Followed Linde's words, the group went on a mountain called Mount Linde with a height of 1500m from sea level, on the mountain.
+They stayed there for a time and during their stay, Nell recovered fully from malaria, Staś and Nell converted and baptized Kali, Mea and Nasibu into Christians, and the children started making kites to transfer the rescue message, hoping one will fall into European hands or their father.

-On reaching Kali's home village, the group learns that his tribe has been invaded by and attacked by their enemies since time immemorial, the Sambur tribe.
-Due to assistance from Kali's tribe and the guns carried by Staś and Nel, the war is won in the protagonist's favour.
-Because of his good nature, Staś and Nel command that the tribes-people of the Sambur tribe not be killed but rather united with the Wa-Hima.
-Staś urges the tribes to accept Christianity and live peacefully together.
+The group moves on to the villages.
+The tribes-people, seeing Staś riding upon an elephant, honor him and Nell as a Good Mzimu (a good spirit/goddess).
+The group stays in some villages a short time, for Kali is by birthright the prince of the Wa-Hima tribe and therefore well-known.

-Staś, Nel, Saba, King, Kali and 100 Sambur and Wa-Hima tribes-people move on to the east, which has not been mapped, in hope of reaching the Indian Ocean and being found by English explorers who might be searching for them.
-Kali has brought with him two witch doctors, M'Kunje and M'Rua, fearing that they might plot against him while he is away from home.
-However, it finishes tragically for the group: both of the witch doctors steal food and the last of the water but are soon found killed by either a lion or leopard.
+On reaching Kali's home village, the group learns that his tribe has been invaded by and attacked by the Samburu tribes since time immemorial, and his dad is defending a fort and will devastate if not rescued.
+Due to assistance from Kali's tribe and the guns carried by Staś and Nell, the war is won in the protagonist's favour.
+Because of his good nature, Staś and Nell command that the tribes-people of the Samburu tribe not be killed but rather united with the Wa-Hima.

-Many of the tribes-people accompanying Nel and Staś die for lack of water.
-After the group has gone for at least three days without any water in the scorching dry desert, the children are saved at the last moment by two familiar officers who had recovered kites inscribed by Staś and Nel earlier in their plight describing their whereabouts and destination.
-The group is saved and is informed that Mahdi has died of a heart attack.
-Staś, Nel and Saba are reunited with their fathers and they return to Europe.
-Kali and his tribe members return to their settlement on Lake Rudolf.
+Staś, Nell, Saba, King, Kali and 100 Samburu and Wa-Hima tribes-people equipped and trained with guns move on to the east, which has not been mapped, in hope of reaching the Indian Ocean and being found by English explorers who might be searching for them.
+Kali has brought with him two witch doctors, M'Kunje and M'Pua, fearing that they might plot against him while he is away from home.
+However, it finishes tragically for the group: both of the witch doctors steal foods and the last of the water and tried to escape, but died doing so.

-In a postscript it is told that, after growing up, Staś and Nel are married and visit their friends in Africa after ten years.
-Revisiting the places where they had trudged with so much difficulty and danger has become quick, easy and safe, since everything was taken over by the British Empire which started building railways.
+Many of the tribes-people accompanying Nell and Staś die for lack of water, some left the group.
+After the group has gone for at least three days without any water in the scorching dry desert, the children are saved at the last moment by two familiar officers who had recovered kites inscribed by Staś and Nell earlier in their plight describing their whereabouts and destination.
+Staś, Nell and Saba are reunited with their fathers and Nell returned to England.
+Kali and his tribe members return to their home village on Lake Rudolf and started the Christianization and civilization for his tribes.
+10 years later, after graduated university and accompanied a job at Switzerland, Staś went to England where he married with Nell.
+One year later, George Rawlinson passed out, Staś and Nell visited their journey in the past but more convenient as the Mahdi were defeated, they've visited King which was under care of the local British authorities and heard about the success missionary and civilization of Kali.
+Finally, the couple went to Poland and live there with Staś' father.